Which is Better? Scara vs. Cartesian Robots

 Keep Your Part in Mind:

 Cartesian robots, on the other hand, are an excellent choice for larger parts.
 Their payload is larger and fully supported.
-Because of they work from a grid, Cartesian robots provide better accessibility to larger parts.
+Because they work from a grid, Cartesian robots provide better accessibility to larger parts.

 Remember Protection Needs:

-Scara robots can be safeguarded from hazardous environments.
+SCARA robots can be safeguarded from hazardous environments.
 All their joints can be protected and they can be sealed for underwater applications.
 Cartesian robots, on the other hand, require special covering when working in hazardous environments.
 They are not able to work underwater.

 Related Articles